-Timely-use-of-funds requirements, implemented under AB 1012, also apply to delivery of STBGP, ATP, and CMAQ projects.
+Timely-use-of-funds requirements, implemented under AB 1012, also apply to delivery of STBGP, ATP, SB-1, HIP, and CMAQ projects.
 As a result, EDCTC monitors all programmed projects, maintains a database of project status, and works with project sponsors to ensure that all timelines are met.
 If necessary, EDCTC will work with project sponsors to reprogram funds to ensure that no funding is lost to the region.

-- 1. Monitor STIP, STBGP, ATP, and CMAQ project implementation including project support and capital costs Ongoing - 2.
+- Monitor STIP, STBGP, ATP, SB-1, HIP, and CMAQ project implementation including project support and capital costs - Ongoing - 2.
 Attend Project Development Team and coordination meetings with implementing jurisdictions to discuss the status of projects and to resolve project delivery issues consistent with timely use of funds requirements As needed - 3.
-Develop and maintain STIP, STBGP, ATP, and CMAQ project status database Ongoing - Coordinate with SACOG on federal funding program opportunities and requirements
+Develop and maintain STIP, STBGP, ATP, SB-1, HIP, and CMAQ project status database Ongoing - Coordinate with SACOG on federal funding program opportunities and requirements

 As needed - 5.
-Attend other coordination meetings with Caltrans to discuss changes in the scope, budget, and/or schedule of STIP, STBGP, ATP, and CMAQ projects As needed - 6.
-Work with Caltrans to resolve issues consistent with the terms of the Memorandum of Understanding As needed - 7.
-Process allocation requests from local project sponsors for STIP and ATP funds As needed
+Attend other coordination meetings with Caltrans to discuss changes in the scope, budget, and/or schedule of STIP, STBGP, ATP, SB-1, HIP, and CMAQ projects As needed - Work with Caltrans to resolve issues consistent with the terms of the Memorandum of Understanding - As needed

+7. Process allocation requests from local project sponsors for STIP and ATP funds - As needed

-8. Monitor project implementation schedules to insure that project sponsors meet timely-use-of-funds deadlines and take any actions necessary to prevent loss of funds to the region - Ongoing
+8. Monitor project implementation schedules to insure that project sponsors meet timelyuse-of-funds deadlines and take any actions necessary to prevent loss of funds to the region - Ongoing

-- 1. Timely delivery of STIP, STBGP, ATP, and CMAQ funded projects On schedule - 2.
-Maintained project status database Ongoing - Semi-Annual reports to the Commission on the status of project delivery of STIP, STBGP, CMAQ, SB-1, and ATP projects - August 2019 and February 2020 - 4.
+- 1. Timely delivery of STIP, STBGP, ATP, SB-1, HIP, and CMAQ funded projects On schedule - 2.
+Maintained project status database Ongoing - Semi-Annual reports to the Commission on the status of project delivery of STIP, STBGP, ATP, SB-1, HIP, and CMAQ projects - August 2019 and February 2020 - 4.
 State grant and fund program applications As needed - 5.
 Federal grant and fund program applications As needed - 6.
 Approved allocation requests for STIP and ATP funds As needed - 7.
 Propose STIP and ATP amendments As needed

-Completion Schedule

-Staff Responsible for this Work Element:

-Project Begins: July 1, 2019

-Senior Transportation Planners
+Project Begins: July 1, 2019 Senior Transportation Planners

-Work Element Budget Total Person Months 4.7
+Work Element Budget Total Person Months 4.9

-Revenues Expenditures S
+Revenues Expenditures

-Local Transportation Funds \$35,677 EDCTC \$70,677
+Local Transportation Funds \$36,961 EDCTC \$71,961

 STIP Planning, Programming, and Monitoring (PPM) \$35,000

-TOTALS \$70,677 \$70,677
+TOTALS \$71,961 \$71.961